 - LING310 Forensic Linguistics

 He also supervises dissertations in MA Linguistics (by research) and PhD students.
-He is happy to receive MA/PhD applications and proposals in any area of forensic linguistics, corpus linguistics, or discourse analysis.
+He is happy to receive postgraduate applications and proposals for MA and PhD in any area of forensic linguistics, corpus linguistics, or discourse analysis.

 Dr Wright joined Nottingham Trent University as a lecturer in linguistics in September 2014, having completed his BA, MA and PhD at the University of Leeds.

-Dr Wright’s current research projects span across a range of areas in forensic linguistics, corpus linguistics and discourse analysis, including:
+Dr Wright’s current work and research projects span across a range of areas in forensic linguistics, corpus linguistics and discourse analysis, including research in:

 - Street Harassment of Children